Economy of Zimbabwe: Hyperinflation and currency changes

 Between 2003–2006, the Reserve Bank of Zimbabwe began printing money at an extreme rate, causing inflation to spike by a factor of 1,000.
 By the middle of 2008, Zimbabwe hit a breaking point.
 Inflation hit 89.7 sextillion percent — a $100 trillion bill didn't even cover a bus fare.

 Shortly afterwards, the government introduced a multi-currency system, making U.S. dollars, and other currencies legal tender.
 The Zimbabwe dollar, now nearly worthless, disappeared from circulation.

 After a period of relative economic stability, the government reintroduced local currency again in 2019, and quickly faced challenges in maintaining its value.
 At the time of its reintroduction, one loaf of bread cost between 2 and 3 Zimbabwean dollars.
 By 2024, the price had risen to 24,000 Zimbabwean dollars, roughly equivalent to 1 United States dollar.
 Although the U.S. dollar remains officially tolerated, many vendors are reluctant to accept payments in local currency due to its instability.

 In April 2024, the government launched a new currency, Zimbabwe Gold (ZiG), to replace the Zimbabwean dollar.
-Backed by the country's reserves of foreign currency and precious metals, primarily gold, the new currency aimed to curb inflation by preventing excessive money printing and to restore price stability.
+Claimed to be backed by the country's reserves of foreign currency and precious metals, primarily gold, the new currency aimed to curb inflation by preventing excessive money printing and to restore price stability.
+While ZiG has lost more than 95% of its value as of November 2025, the government continues to encourage its use.
+From April 2026 new banknotes will be issued to address complaints made about security and their previous tendency to wear.